The Best Movies On Netflix Right Now, Ranked

 This coming-of-age indie is based on a beloved book, but if fans were worried that the story of a depressed teenager who finds friends and a sense of belonging in a group of lovable misfits wouldn’t translate on screen, they shouldn’t have been too concerned.
 Stephen Chbosky wrote the novel, but he also penned the screenplay and directed this flick, which sees Logan Lerman play Charlie, the social outcast, and Emma Watson play Sam, the alt-pixie-dream girl he falls for.
 Everyone’s good in this, but it’s Ezra Miller’s Patrick who really stands out.

-Removed: Ex Machina, Inglourious Basterds, Ant-Man And The Wasp, Her, Back To The Future
+Removed: Ex Machina, Inglourious Basterds, Ant-Man And The Wasp, Her, Back To The Future, Blue is the Warmest Color

-Added: Pride & Prejudice, Spotlight, Scott Pilgrim Vs The World, Devil’s Advocate, Frida
+Added: Pride & Prejudice, Spotlight, Scott Pilgrim Vs The World, Devil’s Advocate, Frida, Eternal Sunshine of the Spotless Mind